-We have a breadth of talented young scientists who require the resources to pursue innovative approaches to the treatment of disease that builds the credentials they need to secure long-term financial support for their research from private foundations and the National Institutes of Health.
+We have a breadth of talented young scientists who require the resources to pursue innovative research focused on the treatment of disease.
+This work will build the credentials they need to secure long-term financial support for their research from private foundations and the National Institutes of Health.

-Support for the Emerging Scholars Program also may be made through the University of Michigan’s endowment.
-A gift of $1,000,000 allows for the establishment of a permanent Emerging Scholar Fund, which can support young scientists working in a designated field of medicine.
+Support for the Emerging Scholars Program also may be made as an endowment.
+A gift of $1 million allows for the establishment of a permanent, named Emerging Scholars Fund, which can support early-career scientists working in a designated field of medicine.
 This allows a donor’s commitment to medical research to live on in perpetuity.